-Figure 4-1: Stress testing combox - Observations - Time taken to process all files.
+Figure 4-1: Stress testing combox - Observations - Time taken to process all files in a given file dump.

 • Fig. 4-1 shows the time it takes combox to process files for a given file dump .
 As can be observed from the graph, the total time taken to process all the files tends almost linearly increase with the increase in the size of the file dump .